defencedigital/sait-selection-kit-tracker-assessment/README.md

 Instructions for participants of challenge

-API:  kit-tracker.peacemosquitto.workers.dev

-Credentials to be given in person
+API and Credentials to be given in person

 See example_api_get.py for an example of how to GET data from the api